Uploading NPL code

 - the NPL-Dev plugin for VS Code, which allows deployment from the Codespace GUI

-Browse the NPL source code in the Codespace File panel, and proceed to upload NPL with the NPL CLI or with the VS Code NPL-Dev plugin.
+Browse the NPL source code in the Codespace File panel, and proceed directly to upload NPL with the NPL CLI or with the VS Code NPL-Dev plugin.

 To learn more about developing NPL in GitHub Codespaces, check out this starter tutorial.